priyasdamodharan/QuizApp/README.md

 **Features**

-Dynamic Question Generation: Generate quizzes with random questions based on categories and difficulty.
+Dynamic Question Generation: Generate quizzes with random questions based on category.

 RESTful APIs: Expose endpoints for creating, updating, and managing quizzes and questions.